Can Dogs Eat Turkey?

 Garlic and onions

-Although not usually served by themselves, garlic and onions are usually involved somewhere in the process of making Thanksgiving food delicious.
-But garlic and onions are toxic to your dog, particularly onions.
-Avoid giving your dog any foods cooked or seasoned with these items.
-Read this for or more info on the toxicity of garlic and onions for dogsopens in a new tab.
+Garlic and onions are probably used throughout your Thanksgiving meal recipes.
+They taste delicious... but they’re highly toxic to your dog.
+Avoid giving your dog any foods seasoned or cooked with garlic and onions.
+Read this for or more info on the toxicity of garlic and onions for dogs.

 Grapes and raisins

-Sometimes used in stuffing, raisins pose a very big risk to dogs.
-Even small traces of grapes or raisins can cause kidney failure in dogsopens in a new tab.
-Besides stuffing, avoid serving raisins and grapes in dishes that dogs can easily reach (such as a pre-dinner charcuterie boardopens in a new tab perched on a coffee table).
+Sometimes used in stuffing, raisins pose a major risk to dogs.
+Even small traces of grapes or raisins can cause kidney failure in dogs.
+Besides stuffing, avoid serving raisins and grapes in dishes that dogs can easily reach.
 Do not offer dogs foods that were cooked with raisins or grapes, even if the raisins and grapes have been removed.
-Here’s more on why raisins and grapes are so toxicopens in a new tab to pups.
+Here’s more on why raisins and grapes are so toxic to pups.

 Pecans and walnuts

 Common pie fillings, such as walnuts and pecans, are both very toxic to dogs.
-Both nuts contain juglone, which can cause vomitingopens in a new tab and GI distress.
-Unlike raisins and grapes, one or two dropped nuts are not likely to harm your dog, though you should monitor your pup after any amount of consumption.
+Both nuts contain juglone, which can cause vomiting and GI distress.
+One or two dropped nuts are not likely to harm your dog, though you should monitor your pup after any amount of consumption.
 If your dog gets into a bag of nuts or a pie, however, make sure to get them veterinary attention as soon as possible.

 High fat content foods